Trigger finger injection can be very effective !

-Is a corticosteroid trigger finger injection an effective treatment for trigger finger ?
+Is a corticosteroid trigger finger injection

-An injection of a steroid medication, such as cortisone, near or into the tendon sheath also can be used to reduce inflammation of the sheath.
-It is important to note that this treatment can be most effective if given soon after trigger finger signs and symptoms begin.
+A trigger finger injection of a steroid medication, such as cortisone, near or into the tendon sheath also can be used to reduce inflammation of the sheath.

 Trigger finger injections can be repeated if necessary, though repeated injections may not be as effective as the initial injection.
 Steroid trigger finger injections may not be as effective in people with other medical conditions, such as rheumatoid arthritis or diabetes.

-Most patients will respond to the cortisone trigger finger injection.
 When a trigger finger persists after two injections and, is not responsive to the above treatments, surgical procedures to ultimately remove the inflamed or scarred tissue are considered.

 The patient normally returns for a follow-up visit within 1-4 weeks.